-- 1. 1.
-Provide a description (not to exceed 250 words) of all financial aid and debt counseling sessions provided to its students, including: - a. .
-When the financial aid and debt counseling sessions are/were provided to the students; - b. b.
-The OMS year during which students are required to receive these sessions; and - 2.
+- 1. Provide a description (not to exceed 250 words) of all financial aid and debt counseling sessions provided to its students, including: - a.
+When the financial aid and debt counseling sessions are/were provided to the students; - b.
+The OMS year during which students are required to receive these sessions; and - c.
+A roster of students that received financial aid and debt counseling. - 2.
 Provide a link to the public webpage where scholarship opportunities are made available by the institution to COM students.